AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3a.
 No persons match the filters.
     * 3a1.
-ConnectEd shows “0 persons listed.”
+ConnectEd shows "No persons match your search."
       Use case ends.

 * 3b.
 Empty list
   * 3b1.
-ConnectEd shows “0 persons listed.”
+ConnectEd shows "List is empty, there is no persons to find."

     Use case ends.

 ---